kkysen/pyenv-python/README.md

 #### Fast Script Invocation
 For all globally install programs, like through `pip install`, `pyenv` places a shim file in `$PYENV_ROOT/shims`, which is placed in `$PATH`.
-This shim has to call the real script throuh `pyenv`, which makes every script startup very slow, adding up to 1 second to every script, even on simple `--help` commands.
+This shim has to call the real script through `pyenv`, which makes every script startup very slow, adding up to 1 second to every script, even on simple `--help` commands.